 The Chinese Maritime Code defines maritime transport as the action of carrying goods and passengers by sea, including sea-river and river-sea routes.
 The Code only regulates the activities undertaken by ships that are not military or public service vessels nor small ships of less than 20 tons.

 Foreign ships cannot perform maritime transport or towage services between the ports of China unless they perform this activity under a special permit issued by the competent authorities.
 If registered in China, ships have Chinese nationality and must sail under the national flag.
+Besides guiding you about Maritime law, you can also get in touch with our lawyer if you are interested in learning about trademark registration in China.
+Any company that intends to operate in China must register a trademark in China.
+They must understand the importance of registering a Chinese trademark as well as the process of doing so.
+To learn the procedure for registration, get help from our lawyers in China.

 The carriage of goods and individuals by sea in China